 Welcome to my blog...

-Hubris is a term used to describe excessive and foolish over-confidence (arrogance) or dangerous pride in one’s own abilities, knowledge base or assumed moral and intellectual grounding of one’s actions.
+Hubris, an epistemic vice, describes excessive and foolish over-confidence (arrogance) or dangerous pride in one’s own abilities, knowledge base or assumed moral and intellectual grounding of one’s actions.
 Hubris is sometimes associated with the story of Nemesis, a goddess in Greek mythology who would exact divine retribution on mortals who were deemed guilty of hubris through believing themselves to be equal or superior to the gods.
 An example from Christian teaching is the archetypal fall from grace of Lucifer, who was cast out of heaven for excessive pride and abusing his privileged position in an attempt to gain power over God.

-As will be emphasised in many of the posts on this site, hubris as it manifests in the field of healthcare practice, policy and research, combined with the social power of the individuals and institutions associated with such, has in some instances resulted in egregious and lasting physical, psychological, social and occupational harms to patients.
-In some cases, the harm is systematic and institutional.
-Many of these patients are chronically ill and disabled people, and many have been labelled with what is often referred to in healthcare as ‘medically unexplained symptoms’ (MUS).
+Through this blogsite, I hope to demonstrate that hubris and other epistemic vices within the healthcare arena, together with the social capital of individuals and institutions associated with such, has in many instances resulted in lasting physical, psychological, social and occupational harms to patients.
+In some cases, the harm is systematic and may approximate institutionalised abuse.
+Most of the patients affected are chronically ill and disabled people, and many have been labelled with what is often referred to in healthcare as ‘medically unexplained symptoms’ (MUS).
 I also hope to demonstrate that these harms are largely fuelled by the political, financial, professional and ideological interests of individuals and structures who claim to acting in the best interests of disabled people.